Content

 If you’re unsure, a hairstylist can help you identify if your hair is brittle and damaged and offer advice to encourage healthy hair growth.

 If you’re beginning to lose your hair, don’t believe the myth that nothing can be done about it.
-Many research-backed hair loss treatments can promote healthy hair regrowth, boost hair density or, at the very least, prevent your hair loss from getting worse.
+Many research-backed hair loss treatments can promote healthy hair regrowth, boost hair density, and, at the very least, prevent hair loss from getting worse.

 Minoxidil.
-This FDA-approved, over-the-counter topical treatment moves hair follicles into the anagen phase (that is, the growth phase).
-It promotes blood flow to your scalp, stimulating hair growth.
-In addition to a solution, it also comes in the form of a minoxidil foam.
+This FDA-approved, over-the-counter topical treatment promotes blood flow to the scalp, stimulating hair growth.
+In addition to a liquid solution, Minoxidil comes in the form of a liquid solution and foam.

 Finasteride.
-Specifically used for male pattern baldness, finasteride is an FDA-approved prescription pill that blocks your body from producing DHT, shielding your hair follicles from damage.
+Specifically used for male pattern baldness, finasteride is an FDA-approved prescription pill that blocks the body from producing the male hormone DHT (dihydrotestosterone), shielding hair follicles from damage.

-Topical finasteride and minoxidil spray.
+Topical finasteride & minoxidil spray.
 This safe and effective hair loss combo is worth trying if you want to give your hair the best possible shot at recovering from male pattern hair loss.

 Supplements.
 Brittle hair and telogen effluvium can be caused by vitamin deficiencies.
 Try a hair loss supplement like our biotin gummies to boost your nutrient levels.